 In 2012, the Jacksonville Historical Society purchased St. Luke’s Hospital and the adjacent Florida Casket Company building, built circa 1924, with the intention of creating a new center for Jacksonville’s history.
-The purchase has allowed the Society to consolidate its large and scattered archive collection, and to provide the public with a wide range of document preservation programs and materials for the preservation, exhibition and study of all aspects of the history of Jacksonville.
+The purchase allowed the Society to consolidate its large and scattered archives collection, and to provide the public with a wide range of document preservation programs and materials for the preservation, exhibition and study of all aspects of the history of Jacksonville.
 The offices of the Society are located in Old St. Luke’s.

-This towering gothic church, which serves as the Jacksonville Historical Society Headquarters, was constructed in 1888, and was the only major church to survive Jacksonville’s Great Fire of 1901.
+This towering Gothic church, which once served as the Jacksonville Historical Society headquarters, was constructed in 1888, and was the only major church to survive Jacksonville’s Great Fire of 1901.

 By the 1970s, however, the once populous residential area around the church had faded, the congregation had moved to a new church in Arlington, and the building had fallen into disuse and disrepair.
 Vacant for over a decade, the building was one of the most perplexing challenges facing local preservationists.
 Ironically, the Jacksonville Jaguars helped save it.

-With the coming of the NFL football team, the city government purchased much of the land around the newly constructed Stadium, including the Old St. Andrew’s site.
+With the coming of the NFL football team in 1993, the city government purchased much of the land around the newly-constructed stadium, including the Old St. Andrew’s site.
 The Jacksonville Historical Society was given the rights to the building if it could restore it.
 Thanks to the city’s cooperation and a challenge grant from the J. Wayne and Delores Barr Weaver Foundation, JHS was able to raise a million dollars to complete the restoration of the old church to use as its headquarters.
-Old St. Andrew’s stands proudly today as one of the finest specimens of nineteenth-century architecture in Duval County, and it is a popular spot for meetings, weddings and other civic events.
+Old St. Andrew’s stands proudly today as one of the finest specimens of 19th-century architecture in Duval County, and it is a popular spot for meetings, weddings and other civic events.

 The Merrill House

-The Merrill residence is the largest and most architecturally interesting of the nineteenth-century houses remaining in East Jacksonville.
+The Merrill residence is the largest and most architecturally interesting of the 19th-century houses remaining in East Jacksonville.